 Give it a try - I think you will not be dissapointed.
 This is one of the most interesting movies about a Thai culture.

 Muay Thai Chaiya is a Muay Thai movie about two childhood friends who went separate ways in their lives.
 One of them got in trouble with a farang mobster in Bangkok.

 As you may expected a childhood friends will eventually unite and the final scene will take place in the ring where the main protagonist will have to face the ruthless foreign fighter.

 Muay Chaiya offers a lot of action and a spectacular Muay Boran fight scenes.
 You will also get a chance to watch a legendary fighter Samart Payakaroon on the big screen.

 "Every part of the body can be a weapon"

 Ong Bak: Muay Thai Warrior

-Tony Jaa is a martial arts cinema legend who, just like Jackie Chan, does the stunts in his movies.
-In Ong Bak he plays a villager who comes to a big city to recover the ancient artifact stolen from his village.
+Tony Jaa is a martial arts cinema legend who, just like Jackie Chan, does all the stunts in his movies.
+In "Ong Bak" he plays a villager who arrives to a Bangkok to recover the ancient artifact stolen from his village.